 In 2003 he won the Major Arts Award in the National School Gardens Competition run by REEP, ACE and the National Trust for his work with Deansfield Primary School in south-east London.

 He is particularly interested in regional distinctiveness, environmental sustainability and the relationships between cultural traditions, buildings and landscape.
 He spent most of 2004 roaming Britain on a travelling scholarship with the Society for the Protection of Ancient Buildings increasing his understanding about regional traditions of building and issues of maintenance and repair.
 During the final few months of his scholarship he was based in some of Britain's great country houses.
-He is currently helping the Soil Association with design proposals for their new National Centre.
+He worked for the Soil Association on design proposals for their new National Centre.
+After this he was an Associate Director at ADAM Architecture, where he led the firmís London office.
+Mark is now a Director at Hoare, Ridge & Morris Architects

 Inspired by the experience of the Camino, Mark is eager to encourage the establishment of a network of pilgrim routes in Britain.
 There are more details on the Pilgrim Britain web site.